sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_v2_prometheus.md

 # Resource: sysdig_monitor_alert_v2_prometheus

 Creates a Sysdig Monitor Prometheus Alert.
-Monitor prometheus metrics and alert if they violate user-defined PromQL-based metric expression.
+The notification is triggered on the user-defined PromQL expression.

 -> **Note:** Sysdig Terraform Provider is under rapid development at this point.
 If you experience any issue or discrepancy while using it, please make sure you have the latest version.
 If the issue persists, or you have a Feature Request to support an additional set of resources, please open a [new issue](https://github.com/sysdiglabs/terraform-provider-sysdig/issues/new) in the GitHub repository.